tusharf5/tusharsharma.dev/content/posts/2021-05-16/index.md

 **So how do we set up CloudTrail to send events to EventBridge?**

-For, that we need to create something called a Trail in CloudTrail.
+For that we need to create something called a Trail in the CloudTrail's dashboard or via CLI.

 _This was the thing that I spent the most time struggling with.
 I thought just because CloudTrail is showing an event in the Event History tab, it means it will also send that event to EventBridge.
 But that is not true, for most of the events you need to set up a Trail first before CloudTrail will send that event to EventBridge._

 As the name suggests a Trail is a series of events that are recorded by CloudTrail and saved on an S3 bucket.
 You can view the S3 bucket to see the list of all the past events that were recorded by CloudTrail.

-My suggestion is that if you are only interested in listening to some events and do not care about those events being saved on S3 by the Trail then you can configure the S3 bucket to use the cheapest storage type so your s3 storage cost gets reduced.
+My suggestion is that if you are only interested in listening to a bunch of events and do not really care if those events are being saved to S3 by the Trail then you can configure the S3 bucket to use the cheapest storage type so your s3 storage cost gets reduced.

 A Trail can be set up for storing management events, data events or insights events.
-Management events are the cheapest.
-But data events come with a cost.
+Management events are the cheapest to record.
 Check the pricing [here](https://aws.amazon.com/cloudtrail/pricing/).

-For our use case, we were only interested in Management Events so we created a Trail that only stored Management Events.
+For our use case, we were only interested in management events so we created a Trail that only stored that.

-So now we know a little about events let's see how we listen to these events.
+So now we know a little about events let's see how can we listen to these events.
 We do that by adding a **Rule** to EventBridge.
 For example, we can add a rule to send a notification to us (via a Lambda Function or SNS topic) whenever someone creates a new EC2 instance or when someone creates an S3 bucket.

 The first thing to do when you are interested in listening to an event in an AWS account is figuring out whether that event is being sent to EventBridge natively by the service or not.
 You can check that [here](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-service-event.html).